-The Nathan and Esther Pelz Holocaust Education Resource Center provides programs for schools and the greater community that supplement the basic knowledge of Holocaust history and strive to lead individuals to making the world a better place in which to live.
+The Nathan and Esther Pelz Holocaust Education Resource Center (HERC) offers a variety of programs for schools and the greater community that supplement the basic knowledge of Holocaust history and strive to lead individuals to making the world a better place in which to live.
 We consider educational programs that combat prejudice and promote understanding between people to be the most important memorials to all victims of racist policies.
 To learn more about any of our educational programs contact us at HERC@MilwaukeeJewish.org.

-Library: The Holocaust Education Resource Center library consists of an extensive collection of hundreds of books and curricular materials on the Holocaust, diversity, genocide, and anti-semitism.
+The Holocaust Education Resource Center library consists of an extensive collection of hundreds of books and curricular materials on the Holocaust, diversity, genocide, and anti-Semitism.
 The library is available for teachers, students, and community members at no charge.